aplteam/Tatin/docs/Caching.md

    The goal is to not clutter the cache with short-lived beta versions.

-1. In case a server operates an "Any" delete policy then no packages of that registry will be cached.
+1. In case a server operates an "Any" delete policy, no packages of that registry will be cached.

    Once a package got deleted it should not be available anymore, neither from the registry itself nor from the cache.

-   Note that we advise for operating a "none" or "Betas-only" policy on non-local Tatin servers.
+   Note that we advise operating a "none" or "Betas-only" policy on non-local Tatin servers.

 ## Influencing caching